Getting into miniature wargaming has never been easier with the advent of Warhammer 40k Kill Team.

 - Steel Legion Squad ($35)

 When making your Imperial Guard, you basically want to pick one of the bigger squads to have access to some of the bigger guns, and then round out the team with the push-fit Cadians or a Sniper team.
-When done right, I think a well-crafted and customized Imperial Guard army on the table is probably the coolest looking kill team.
+For a decent cheap starter, a box of Scions and some infantrymen will fill up a 100 point team.
+When done right, I think a well-crafted and customized Imperial Guard army on the table is probably the coolest-looking kill team.

 The Adeptus Mechanicus are the Machine Cult of Mars who worship the Omnissiah (the machine god).
 To that end, every Mechanicus unit has fused their bodies with technology to transcend their weak flesh and merge with machine.